How Accra's Street Food Scene Steals Your Heart (and Your Budget)

 The Fine Dining Side

-Accra has a growing restaurant scene that's worth exploring, even if the street food is the main event.
+Accra has a growing restaurant scene worth exploring, even if the street food is the main event.

 Santoku does Japanese-West African fusion.
 It sounds wrong.
 It works.
 The plantain tempura roll is memorable.
 Mains: 100-250 GHS.